Zaragoza Aragon, Spain Travel Guide

 Prices will be at their highest during major festivals.

-Many cultural events take place throughout the year; check local listings.
+Many cultural events occur throughout the year; check local listings.

-Spain is in the schengen Zone, which shapes entry rules for many nationalities.
+The country of spain is in the schengen Zone, which shapes admission regulations for a lot of nationalities.

 Citizens from many countries, including the United States, Canada, the United Kingdom, Australia, New Zealand, Japan, and South Korea, do not need a Schengen visa for stays up to 90 days for tourism or business.